spc-group/ioc-austin/README.rst

 binary**, known as an input-output controller (IOC).
 Once executed, the IOC will listen on a network port for messages using the channel-access protocol (CA), and respond to messages based on its configuration.

 There is nothing magic about the CA protocol, and it has also been implemented in other tools, most notably **caproto**. *caproto* is a python-native CA library.
 The IOC developed here uses caproto to listen for CA messages that will direct it to run python routines for manipulating the robot.
+The eventual goal is to migrate this IOC to EPICS for maintainability.